Scary Barbie: An Extremely Energetic, Long-Duration Tidal Disruption Event Candidate Without a Detected Host Galaxy at z

-AT 2021lwx has narrower H Balmer line profiles as compared to broader ones seen in most TDEs.
+AT 2021lwx has narrower H Balmer line profiles as compared to broader ones seen in typical TDEs \citep{Brown2017ASASSN14li, Holoien2014ASASSN14ae,Hung2021,Velzen2021}.
+However, there are exceptions to this scenario as is noted in the case of PS16dtm \citep{Blanchard16dtm} and other TDEs (AT 2019dsg; \citealt{Cannizaro_AT2019dsg}, AT 2019meg; \citealt{Velzen2021}).
 No Bowen fluorescence emission lines are seen in the spectra of AT 2021lwx, unlike some TDEs.
 The composite QSO spectrum shares similar Balmer emission profiles but lacks narrow semi-forbidden lines (except C III] $\lambda1909$) as seen in AT 2021lwx.
 The strong [O III] $\lambda\lambda 4959, 5007$ emission doublet seen in the QSO spectrum is absent in AT 2021lwx.
 The closest resemblance of AT 2021lwx is with the UV and optical spectra of ASASSN-17jz.
 The spectra of both objects show C IV $\lambda 1548$, strong semi-forbidden lines of Si III] $\lambda1892$, C III] $\lambda1909$ and C II] $\lambda2325$, along with relatively narrow Balmer line profiles.